Crawford Texas Peace House

 The Crawford Texas Peace House is an anti-war activist organization located in Crawford, Texas near the home of President George W. Bush.
-It gained international attention in August 2005 during the protest of Cindy Sheehan, who is listed as serving on the board of directors.
+It gained international attention in August 2005 during the protest of Cindy Sheehan, who is serving on the board of directors.

-In March 2007, it came to light that the Crawford Peace House had lost its corporate charter due to the required paperwork not being submitted to the state since May 2006.
-In addition, former Peace House member Sara Oliver claims that several hundreds of thousands of dollars in donations are unaccounted for.
-Oliver now holds the right to use the group's name, and is demanding an investigation.
+In March 2007, it came to light that the Crawford Peace House had lost its corporate charter due to required paperwork not being submitted to the state since May 2006.
+In addition, former Peace House member Sara Oliver claimed that several hundreds of thousands of dollars in donations were unaccounted for.
+Oliver held the right to use the group's name, and demanded an investigation.
 The name was then changed to the Crawford Texas Peace House.

-Peace House co-founder John Wolf states that $285,000 was raised in 2005, and was spent legitimately.
+Peace House co-founder John Wolf said that $285,000 was raised in 2005 and was spent legitimately.